-SHAFR Policy on Sexual Harassment and Sexual Misconduct
+SHAFR Policy on Harassment, Discrimination, and Sexual Misconduct

 SHAFR is committed to fostering an environment free from discrimination, harassment, and retaliation.
 Our organization’s collective professional and intellectual pursuits can only be realized when we treat one another with dignity and respect.
-To this end, SHAFR prohibits discrimination or harassment on the basis of sex, gender identity, gender expression, and sexual orientation.
+To this end, SHAFR prohibits discrimination or harassment on the basis of sex, gender identity, gender expression, sexual orientation, race or ethnicity, color, age, religion, disability, national origin, or immigration status.
+SHAFR also prohibits all forms of unwanted physical contact, including assault.
 The protections and prohibitions in this policy extend to any guests and members participating in SHAFR-sponsored events.
 All members and participants, including employees, contractors, vendors, volunteers, and guests, are expected to engage in professional and respectful behavior and to preserve common standards of professionalism.

 The following policy pertains to all SHAFR activities, including events associated with SHAFR conferences and any SHAFR-related business occurring throughout the year.
-It encompasses interactions in person, by telephone, and by electronic communication.
+It encompasses interactions in person, by telephone, and by electronic communication, as well as behavior that occurs outside of official conference venues during SHAFR conferences.

 Sexual Harassment.
 SHAFR has absolutely no tolerance for sexual harassment.
 Sexual harassment is behavior (speech or actions) in formal or informal settings that demeans, humiliates, or threatens an individual on the basis of their sex, gender, gender expression, or sexual orientation.
 Sexual harassment can also take nonsexual forms and includes discriminatory remarks or actions based on an individual’s sex, gender, gender expression, or sexual orientation.
 Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal comment or physical conduct of a sexual nature, including situations in which the request or conduct involves any implied or expressed promise of professional reward for complying; or the request or conduct involves any implied or expressed threat of reprisal or denial of opportunity for refusing to comply; or the request or conduct results in what reasonably may be perceived as a hostile or intimidating environment.
 Sexual harassment does not refer to occasional compliments of a socially acceptable nature or consensual personal and social relationships without discriminatory effect.
 It refers to behavior that reasonably situated persons would regard as not welcome and as personally intimidating, hostile, or offensive.
 According to U.S. Equal Employment Opportunity Commission (EEOC) guidelines, the victim of harassment can be anyone affected by the offensive conduct, not just the individual at whom the conduct is directed.